KAJdev/project-s/README.md

 ### Running the frontend

 > [!NOTE]
-> Requires nodejs and npm
+> Requires nodejs and npm or yarn or [insert trendy package manager]

 Navigate to the `frontend` directory